East Coast Railway Infrastructure Protection Projects ECRIPP

 Some sections of the coastal railway south of Dublin to Wicklow are vulnerable to the impacts of coastal erosion, coastal flooding, wave overtopping and cliff instability that is expected to increase both in frequency and severity in future years as a result of climate change.
 More information on the impact of climate change in Ireland is provided at www.climateireland.ie.

-The impacts of coastal erosion on the east coast of Ireland from Dublin to County Wicklow are increasingly evident with beaches and cliffs slowly being lost on an annual basis.
+The impacts of coastal erosion on the east coast of Ireland from Dublin to County Wicklow are increasingly evident with beaches and cliffs being eroded on an annual basis.
 Iarnród Éireann Irish Rail (IÉ) has first-hand experience of these impacts.
 This rate of loss will increase in line with sea level rise and storm frequency/intensity increases as a result of climate change.
 Some areas of the East Coast rail line have seen encroachment through the loss of coast of up to 20-30 metres in the last 10 years alone.
 This has resulted in large losses in land and habitats, and incursions to such levels that the railway line between Dublin and Wicklow, is vulnerable to further loss due to coastal erosion.

 The current east coast rail line is fully operational.
 ECRIPP will mitigate against coastal erosion, extreme weather and coastal flooding to ensure rail connectivity is maintained.
 IÉ will continue to undertake maintenance and remedial works in key areas along the east coast rail line.